Goldie Vance

 Goldie Vance is a comic book series created by Eisner Award-winning writer Hope Larson and artist Brittney Williams.
 It was a monthly ongoing series from 2016 to 2017, then switched to a series of original graphic novels in 2018.
 In 2019, the comic's publisher, Boom!
 Studios, partnered with Little, Brown Books to continue Goldie Vance as a series of novels for young readers.
-The series centers on Marigold "Goldie" Vance, the sixteen-year-old daughter of the manager of a Miami resort, whose dream is to become the resort's in-house detective.
+The story follows Marigold "Goldie" Vance, a sixteen-year-old girl who dreams of becoming the in-house detective at the Miami resort where her father works as manager.

 Plot

 Volume One

 The first volume centers around Goldie searching a necklace reported missing by guest Dieter Lugwig, uncovering a plot to escape Russian agents and sell NASA a brand new formula for rocket fuel.

 Volume Two

 In the second volume, Goldie and Cheryl encounter a woman in an astronaut suit washed up on a beach.
 Cheryl and the woman vanish shortly thereafter, and Goldie tracks their trail leading to a mysterious rogue astronaut training program.